cathyzjc/stock---advanced/README.md

 ## Part One.
 General Introduction

 This is a Python project to create your own stock dashboard and have a prediction on tomorrow's stock price.
 Stocks are all traded on the Shanghai Stock Exchange and the Shenzhen Stock Exchange in China.
 [More Information about stock inluded](https://en.wikipedia.org/wiki/CSI_300_Index)
-In this project I created two dashboards to interactively analyse and visualize specific stock data you pick.
+In this project, I created two dashboards to interactively analyze and visualize specific stock data you pick.

 #### 1. Stock Price Visualization
-The first dashboard is about stock price.
-In this Dashboard, three tabs are shown to present 1-day candlestick plot, 1-week candlestick plot and 1-month candlestick plot. **Moving average** lines are also provided here.
-You can choose moving average of 5, 10, 20 or 30.
-Mulitple lines can be applied at the same time.
+The first dashboard is about the stock price.
+In this Dashboard, three tabs are shown to present a 1-day candlestick plot, 1-week candlestick plot and 1-month candlestick plot. **Moving average** lines are also provided here.
+You can choose a moving average of 5, 10, 20 or 30.
+Multiple lines can be applied at the same time.

 #### 2. Stock Prediction
 The second dashboard is about a prediction model of this stock.
 An Auto ARIMA model from **pmdarima package** is used here to have a real-time prediction of tomorrow's stock price.